 The IACP and the attending veterinarian (AV) take their direction from the IACUC.
 The AV is responsible for veterinary care of all animals used in research, teaching or in demonstration by UNL employees.
 Due to the size and distance of the program, however, local veterinarians, in coordination with the AV, may provide veterinary care.

-The AV reviews animal research protocols with principle investigators before they are submitted to the IACUC.
+The AV reviews animal research protocols with principal investigators before they are submitted to the IACUC.
 The intent is to work with investigators on all issues related to animal care and use.
 Consultation with the AV often facilitates IACUC approval of an animal use protocol.

 PIs are urged to contact IACP for assistance in meeting their research needs while ensuring that UNL complies with the federal requirement that the attending veterinarian be involved in the design of animal use protocols that entail pain or distress.

 The IACP office also manages the Life Sciences Annex (LScA) and the Biocontainment Lab (BCL) on East Campus and Manter Hall on City Campus.
 The LScA a biosecurity/biosafety level 2 (BSL-2) facility and accommodates rodent, laboratory animal and agricultural animal research.
 The facility contains surgery and necropsy rooms, locker rooms and a conference room.
 The BCL is a BSL-3 facility with lab animal and benchtop capabilities.
 Manter Hall is a smaller, BSL-1 facility.